Arkangel de la Muerte: Arkangel de la Muerte

 In the mid-2000s Pasillas began working as a trainer for CMLL's lucha libre school, helping train young men and women for a wrestling career as well as providing additional training for lower ranked wrestlers.
 As part of his role Arkangel transitioned into working in the second or third match of the card against younger wrestlers to give them more experience and further their training.
 In the latter half of the 2010s Pasillas became the head coach of the CMLL lucha libre school, a position he was first introduced as when CMLL presented Generación 2011, a group of trainees under Arkangel's supervision that included Magnus, Dragon Lee (who later became known as "Místico"), Enrique Vera Jr., Hombre Bala Jr., Super Halcón Jr., El Hijo del Signo and Boby Zavala.

 On January 1, 2011, Arkangel competed for the first and only time in CMLL's semi-regular Reyes del Aire ("Kings of the Air") tournament.
 The elimination match saw Arkangel and Ángel de Plata pin each other simultaneously thus eliminating both from the tournament.
 In early 2011 Arkangel teamed up with Black Warrior to compete in a tournament to determine the first ever Universal Wrestling Entertainment (UWE) Tag Team Championship.
 The team lost to La Máscara and Latino in the first round.
 Arkangel would hold the Chilean-based Federacion Universitaria de Lucha Libre (FULL) world championship on two occasions between 2013 and 2015.
 He first won the championship on a FULL show in Chile and then brought the championship with him to Mexico where he lost it to El Gallo on January 14, 2014.
 He would later regain the championship from El Gallo and later lose it to Boby Zavala at some point in 2015.
 In early 2016 Arkangel teamed up with his student El Hijo del Signo to compete in a tournament for the CMLL Arena Coliseo Tag Team Championship, the team ended up losing their first-round match to Disturbio and Virus.
-Pasillas' final wrestling match was on June 9, 2018, and saw the team of Arkangel, Kwato-San and Sangre Azteca defeat the trio of Bengala, Eléctrico and Oro Jr. on the undercard of an Arena Coliseo show.
+Pasillas' final wrestling match was on June 9, 2018, and saw the team of Arkangel, Kawato-San and Sangre Azteca defeat the trio of Bengala, Eléctrico and Oro Jr. at Arena Coliseo.